denis-trtnr/Motivational-Speech-Service/ReadMe.md

 - **Text Preview**: Users can preview the generated text before converting it to audio.
 - **Motivational Speech Suggestions**: Pre-stored motivational speeches are fetched from the database as suggestions.
 - **Play Audio Button**: Users can listen to the generated motivational speech.
-- **Download Audio Button**: Users can download the generated speech in audio format.

 ### 🧠 **Large-Language-Model (LLM)**
 - **Input**: User input combined with a chosen mood.